davidgiven/fluxengine/README.md

   - [Configuring for your drive](doc/drives.md) ∾ but I don't have a 80 track
     drive! ∾ reading and writing 40 track disks ∾ Shugart and Apple II

+  - [Direct filesystem access](doc/filesystem.md) ∾ imaging files is a pain ∾ accessing files directly ∾ features and limitation ∾ it works on disk images too, you say?

   - [Troubleshooting dubious disks](doc/problems.md) ∾ it's not an exact
     science ∾ the sector map ∾ clock detection and the histogram